Peggy Woolley: First years

-Peggy Perkins is introduced as Jack's "Londoner" wife in the first episodes broadcast in 1951 at a New Year's party held at the Archers' home.
+Peggy Perkins is introduced as Jack Archer's "Londoner" wife in the first episodes broadcast in 1951 at a New Year's party held at the Archers' home.
 That same year, Peggy would give birth to her third child, Tony.
 The next year, Jack threw in the towel at the small goods shop and went into business in Cornwall with wartime pal, Barney Lee.
 However, Barney took a shine to Peggy, and they returned to Ambridge.
 'The Bull' was firmly in Jack's sights, and he took over the licence.
 Peggy became the publican in 1953 after authorities caught Jack serving drinks after hours.
 In 1959, Aunt Laura loaned the couple the money to buy 'The Bull'.
 Peggy would be worried in 1961 by eldest daughter Jennifer's sudden return from a ski trip with a boyfriend called Max.

 Peggy and Jack extended the pub in 1964, once again with a loan from Aunt Laura, and built a new dining room and small flat for Laura.
 As her father's drinking worsened, Jennifer returned to work at 'The Bull' to support Peggy.
 Jack would later turn a part of the pub into a "playbar", complete with jukebox and espresso machine.
 However, soon a riot by the young people who were his target market landed Peggy with a charge of breaching the peace.

-Jack's death and Grey Gables

 Jack's destructive drinking eventually saw him carted off to a rehabilitation clinic in Scotland after collapsing with liver damage.
 In 1972, Jack died, leaving Peggy behind the taps at 'The Bull'.
 As stoic as ever, she continued on until her temporary manager, Dick Corbey, stole money from her.

+Grey Gables

 Jack Woolley, who had just turned 100 acres near Grey Gables into a country park, offered Peggy the job as his assistant.
 Burglars attacked Jack a year later, leaving Peggy in-charge of the venue until he was back on his feet.
 Jack would later suffer a heart attack moments after his wife Valerie asked for a divorce.
 With the divorce out of the way the next year, he began courting Peggy.
 But she turned him down because she "wasn't ready to marry again".